 How to Tell If You Are an Exempt Employee

-According to the Wage and Hours Division of the U.S. Department of Labor, only "bona fide [genuine] executive, administrative, professional, computer, and outside sales employees" who meet certain requirements are exempt from minimum wage and overtime requirements.
-Job title alone will not keep you from earning the minimum wage or getting extra money for working more than 40 hours a week.
-Your earnings come into play, and your job duties must meet certain specifications, depending on what type of employee you are.
+According to the Wage and Hours Division of the U.S. Department of Labor, only "bona fide [genuine] executive, administrative, professional, computer, and outside sales employees" who meet certain requirements are exempt from the minimum wage and overtime requirements of the FLSA.

 - Does your job mostly consist of managing the company or a department?